JAForbes/pgmg/readme.md

   databases
 - 🐘 OOTB support for postgres.js, we pass in a preconfigured postgres.js
   instance just point us at migration files
-- 😎 A simple migration file format, just export a transaction function a name and a description
+- 😎 A simple migration file format, just export an action function a name and a description
 - 👽 No config files - all metadata stored in the `pgmg` schema in the same database that you are migrating - take a peek at it 👀!